doefom/squeeze/README.md

 ## Features

-This addon removes the following characters:
+This addon removes the following characters by default:

 - `_`
 - `-`